 More than nine out of ten businesses recommend Nextiva on GetVoIP, and that's from over 1,300 reviews.
 Astounding.

-With a 99.999% uptime, it has earned the highest rating on DownDetector.
+A 99.999% uptime is enterprise-level system availability.
 We also offer HIPAA-compliant Hosted VoIP solutions, so you can focus on patients, not IP phones.

 and see why it's the #1 Hosted VoIP provider.